guriWiz/Ela-Chat-App/README.md

 ## Features

-- Registration and login functionality.
+- Registration and login features.
-- Create private rooms.
+- Establish private chat rooms.
-- Ability to search users by user name.
+- Search for users by username.
-- Update profile.
+- Manage profile information.
-- Send & receive messages in real time.
+- Instantaneous sending and receiving of messages.

 <br />